rdmurphy/create-clone/README.md

   <a href="https://packagephobia.now.sh/result?p=create-clone"><img src="https://badgen.net/packagephobia/install/create-clone" alt="install size"></a>
 </p>

-`create-clone` is a template repository scaffolding tool that creates copies of git repositories with support for private GitHub repos.
+`create-clone` is a template repository scaffolding tool that creates copies of git repositories **with support for private repos**.
 It taps into the compressed tarball of a repository to quickly pull down a copy without all that extra git cruft.

 ## Key features

-- 🎏 Supports GitHub repos, GitHub gists, GitLab and Bitbucket as sources
+- 🎏 Supports GitHub repos, GitHub gists, GitLab and Bitbucket
 - 💡 Understands GitHub shorthand (`rdmurphy/my-cool-template`) for referring to repositories
-- 🔐 With proper credentials set up it **can clone private repositories on GitHub too!**
+- 🔐 With proper credentials in place **can clone private repositories on GitHub, GitLab and Bitbucket**

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Setup](#setup)
 - [Usage](#usage)